Microfilm available from UARC

 Extent: 173 reels

 The Kentucky Irish American newspaper is an essential source for understanding Irish-American life in the U.S. Spanning the years 1898 to 1968, the Irish American gives vitality to the Irish immigrant experience and provides a vivid picture of late 19th and 20th century social and political history.
 This newspaper documents local, regional, national, and old country news from an Irish-American perspective.
 The articles, editorials, advertisements, and special features afford a week-to-week view of Hibernian developments and opinions.
 The Kentucky Irish American provides detailed primary data on the efforts of this region's Irish community to sustain its culture and heritage.
-This hitoric newspaper is a researcher's banquet table.
-Hard-hitting jouranlistic opinion was the Kentucky Irish American's trademark.
+This historic newspaper is a researcher's banquet table.
+Hard-hitting journalistic opinion was the Kentucky Irish American's trademark.
 During its earliest decades the newspaper retained vibrant linkages with the "Ole Sod."
 The Centennial of the 1798 Irish uprising against the British was celebrated, the tail of the British lion was regularly tweaked on issues like Irish famine and home rule, and the state power elite, regardless of party, was poked by the editor's sharp pen.
 Though never an official Catholic newspaper, the Irish American in its last decades became an outspoken voice against racial segregation and intolerance.
 This virtually complete run of newspapers was filmed because of its stellar historical significance and physical fragility.

 Extent: 16 reels